For more information or assistance with these services, please email staff at email@example.com or call 519-245-8237 and leave a message.

 Books by Mail

 For those who are unable to get to one of our branches, we offer a Books-by-Mail service.
-Books are mailed out postage and return postage paid.
-Four books are sent for a four week loan period.
+Books are mailed via Canada Post with postage and return postage paid.
+Books are sent for a four week loan period.

 Renewals can be requested by telephone.
 Our staff selects books based on the patron’s stated preferences.
 Specific titles and authors or LARGE PRINT format can also be requested.